Table of Contents

 • Discharge head (indicates the maximum height reached by the pipe from the discharge port).

-Suction lift
+Suction Lift

 NPSH shows the pressure at the pump’s suction port.
 This can be broken down into two variables: NPSH Available (the absolute pressure) and NPSH Required (the minimum pressure that prevents cavitation).

-Construction materials
+Construction Materials

 Industrial pumps are commonly made from stainless steel, iron, or brass.
 You should choose the construction material based on the type of fluid the pump will be in contact with.

-Energy efficiency
+Energy Efficiency

-Ease of use
+Ease of Use

-Motor type
+Motor Type

 Based on the motor type, there are three different pump types:

-• Electric pumps: This type of pump is driven by an electric motor.
+• Electric Pumps: This type of pump is driven by an electric motor.

-• Autonomous pumps: These pumps have their own combustion engine.
+• Autonomous Pumps: These pumps have their own combustion engine.
 They’re typically used in the agriculture and firefighting sectors.

-• Pneumatic pumps: These pumps operate with compressed air.
+• Pneumatic Pumps: These pumps operate with compressed air.

 Industrial pumps are usually operated with the help of advanced software.
 So, when choosing a pump, ensure that the metering equipment and its software are easy to use and run smoothly since this can affect your daily workflow tremendously.

-7 Pump Types and Their Uses
+7 Pump Types and Industrial Pump Applications

 Centrifugal Pump